 Penalties for academic integrity violations will range from a 50% to a 100% grade reduction, depending on the severity of the infraction.
+Proctorio irregularities will also incur grade reductions, explained in the Proctorio folder on Blackboard.

 Student Code of Conduct Policy: Any successful learning experience requires mutual respect from the student and the instructor.
 Neither the instructor nor the student should be subject to others' rude, disruptive, intimidating, aggressive, or demeaning behavior.
 Student conduct that disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class.